 Downtown Key West has a small beach, but I recommend the half-mile trip to Fort Zachary Taylor.

-The most popular beach in Key West is also an important historic site.
-The fort is a National Historic Monument with important Spanish-American and Civil War exhibits.
+The most popular beach in Key West is also an important historical site.
+The fort is a National Historical Monument with important Spanish-American and Civil War exhibits.

 After immersion in U.S. history, you can easily spend an afternoon playing in the water and/or relaxing at this beautiful park.